cryptoparty/cryptoparty.in/README.md

 cd into the cryptoparty.in folder and just

         vagrant up

-Remember to make a new virtualenv:

-        mkvirtualenv cryptoparty

 Now, you can head for a coffee, this will take a while.
 After vagrant is done, you're nearly there.
 All you have to do is